She was a greater talent than many of the men of this period.

 To celebrate this unsung heroine, here are a couple of her songs:

-Performing “Southern Blues” with Ma Rainey, here is Lovie Austin and her Blues Serenaders: https://www.youtube.com/watch?
+Performing “Southern Blues” with Ma Rainey, check out Lovie Austin and her Blues Serenaders: https://www.youtube.com/watch?

 Here’s Bessie Smith singing “Down Hearted Blues”: https://www.youtube.com/watch?

-*T.O.B.A., Theatre Owners Booking Association, was the vaudeville circuit for African-American performers.
+*T.O.B.A., Theatre Owners Booking Association, the vaudeville circuit for African-American performers

 Blanche Calloway (1902 – 1978)

-Before there was Cab Calloway, there was his older sister Blanche Calloway.
-She was a singer, composer, and bandleader – the first female, and first Black female, to lead an all male orchestra.
-She began her career in a touring production of “Shuffle Along,” which took her to Chicago, and where she stayed.
-It was there that Cab visited her, and he began his own musical career, which she heavily influenced.
-At the start, they sometimes performed together, and she was a bigger name, and a higher earner, than he was.
-It was around this time that she became the first female to lead an all-male band, Blanche Calloway and her Joy Boys!
+Before Cab Calloway took the stage, the bright lights shone on his older sister Blanche Calloway.
+A singer, composer, and bandleader, she was the first female, and first Black female, to lead an all male orchestra.
+She began her career in a touring production of “Shuffle Along,” which took her to Chicago.
+It was there that Cab visited her, beginning his own musical career, which she heavily influenced.
+At the start, they sometimes performed together.
+At that point, she was a bigger name, and a higher earner, than he was.
+Around this time, she became the first female to lead an all-male band, Blanche Calloway and her Joy Boys!

 Eventually, that dynamic shifted, and Cab’s fame eclipsed hers, but that didn’t stop her from creating her own path.
-She went on to have a solo career for a while, and she became more and more involved in civil rights.
-Later in life, she lived in Florida, where she became the first African-American woman to be a voting clerk, and where she was also the first African-American woman to vote in 1958.
-And in 1968, she started one of the first large Black owned companies, Afram House, which was a mail order cosmetics company for African-American women.
-While Blanche may not be the Calloway that immediately comes to mind, she was a fearless pioneer in so many ways and should be celebrated.
+She went on to have a solo career for a while, and then she became more and more involved in civil rights.
+Later in life, she moved to Florida, and made some waves.
+There, she became the first African-American woman to be a voting clerk, and also became the first African-American woman to vote in 1958.
+And in 1968, she started one of the first large Black owned companies, Afram House, a mail order cosmetics company for African-American women.
+While Blanche may not be the Calloway that immediately comes to mind, she pioneered fearlessly in so many ways and should be celebrated.

 Here she is with her Joy Boys performing “Just a Crazy Song,” which starts out with a “Hi-Hi-Hi” that may have inspired Cab’s “Hi-De-Ho”: https://www.youtube.com/watch?